 - Raita can be made prettier for serving with a sprinkle of ground cumin, ground chilli, toasted cumin seeds and micro herbs.

 There are so many delicious ways to eat raita.
 Try it in wraps and buddha bowls.
 Eat it with curries and biryanis.
-If you try my raita recipe, here are some great Indian recipes to go with it,
+Here are some great Indian recipes to go with it,

 - Make breakfast extra special by topping these crispy Cabbage Fritters with the raita.